anjo0803/schrankenwaerter/README.md

 file directly and place it in the "LUA" folder yourself.

-You can then integrate the Schrankenwaerter script into the Lua script of your railroad systems using the Lua `require` function:
+You can then integrate the Schrankenwaerter script into the Lua script of your layouts using the Lua `require` function:
 ```lua
 SW = require("Schrankenwaerter")
 ```